ng-eugene/movie-logger/README.md

 watch movies when I have the free time to do so, and having an easy way to note down movies I watch as well as note down my thoughts on them as they are fresh.

+## User Stories
+- As a user, I want to be able to add a movie to my watchlist
+- As a user, I want to be able to view the movies in my watchlist
+- As a user, I want to be able to add a movie to my 'watched' list
+- As a user, I want to be able to mark a movie as watched and move it to my 'watched' list, add a rating and a review